suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

 ## Course Objectives
 By the end of this course, you should be able to do the following:
-1. identify major themes, questions, issues, and hypotheses in SLA
+1. identify major themes, questions, issues, and hypotheses in SLA;
+2. summarize, synthesize, and evaluate reports of SLA research;
+3. replicate an existing study in SLA and report on the project's findings; and
+4. improve and refine their scholarly writing and presentation skills.

 &nbsp;

 ## Classroom-based Expectations
-1. **Collaboration is encouraged.** Students are strongly encouraged to collaborate on their assignments.
-However, each student must submit their own original work (both homework assignments and programming exercises).
-Additionally, students who have worked with their friends must acknowledge their collaboration in their submission, unless stated otherwise in the assignment.
+1. **Attend class and participate in class discussions**
+- Attendance is required at **all** classes.
+- Participation is crucial to the educational effectiveness of the course.

 2. **Timely submission of assignments is expected.** All work must be submitted before the due date as stated on the syllabus.
 I have the right to refuse acceptance of any late assignment.
 Please communicate with me early if you anticipate having trouble completing any assignment in a timely manner.